ArcticMC/Scenarios/descriptions.md

 ### Rush (L)
 > The game will last 44 minutes or less.

+### Safe Loot (L)
+> When a player dies, their loot will be placed into a chest and locked to their killer for 60 seconds.

 ### Santa's Gift (L)
  > Putting a milk bucket and a cookie in a crafting table will give you good items.